Bark Beetles

 - Spray all sides of the tree.

 - Spray to the top of the tree if you can reach it.
-If you can’t reach the top, spray as high as you can.
-In my opinion some spraying is better than no spraying.
 I have a commercial sprayer that will reach 60 feet so I can get to the top of most trees.
-Early experiments with a sprayer that only reached 30 feet proved effective.

 To prevent overcrowding of a tree, mountain pine beetles naturally release anti-aggregation pheromones to repel additional attacks from other beetles.
 The pheromone signals to other beetles that this tree is fully occupied, and to go find an unoccupied tree.
 These pheromones have been packaged and can be purchased as a repellent.
-The efficacy of pheromones is reduced when mountain pine beetle population densities are already high.
-I have not found pheromone treatments to be effective, but other neighbors have had success when Verbenone SPLAT Verb Paste is applied to every tree in the spring.
+The efficacy of pheromones is reduced when pine beetle population densities are already high.
+I have not found pheromone treatments to be effective, but other neighbors have had success when Verbenone SPLAT Verb Paste is applied to groups of trees in the spring.

 Can a Tree With Bark Beetles Be Saved?